uphold/uphold-sdk-ios/README.md

  ```

 3. Open the sample project `SampleApplication.xcodeproj`.
+4. Add keychain sharing capabilities.
-4. Build and run the app from inside Xcode.
+5. Build and run the app from inside Xcode.

 The sample application is configured to use the [sandbox environment](https://sandbox.uphold.com), make sure you use a sandbox account to perform the login.